opentok/OpenTok-Ruby-SDK/README.md

 </pre>

 ### Get Download Url
 `OpenTokArchive` has `downloadArchiveURL` that will return an url string for downloading the video in the archive.
+You must call this function every time you want the file, because this url expires after 24 hours
 > video_id (string) - REQUIRED
+> token (string) - REQUIRED
 > returns url string

 Example:
 <pre>
-url = otArchive.downloadArchiveURL(video_id)
+url = otArchive.downloadArchiveURL(video_id, token)
 </pre>